michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 There's a lot of other interesting operators like `reduce`, or `takeUntil`, but I think you get the idea by now and you'll be easily capable to [discover them by yourself](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/API.md).
 The idea was to see how powerful they are and how easily and fast you're able to mold the sequences in terms of time, conditions or transformations.

-### Combining Operators
+### Mixing Operators

-This tutorial doesn't need a concrete example project, but it can be useful to show you how easily you can combine operators.
+This tutorial doesn't need a concrete example project, but it can be useful to show you how easily you can mix operators.

 Let's do this with a crazy idea: to change background color based on the current time.